-Multisystemic therapy (MST) is an intensive family and home-based treatment that aims to promote prosocial behavior in adolescents.
-MST is designed to treat youth who exhibit a pattern of aggression, that places the youth at high risk for out-of-home (OOH) treatment.
-The multisystemic approach views the youth's behavioral challenges as being influenced by the surrounding "systems" - family, peer, school, and neighborhood - as well as by the youth's thoughts and feelings about those systems.
-MST intervention is available to youth and families 24 hours a day, seven (7) days a week.
-The duration of MST treatment is an average of four (4) months with an expected range of three (3) to five (5) months.
+Multisystemic therapy (MST) is an intensive family and community-based treatment that addresses multiple aspects of serious antisocial behavior in adolescents.
+MST typically targets youth who exhibit a pattern of aggression, which places him/her at high risk for out-of-home treatment.
+The multisystemic approach views the youth's behavior as being influenced by the surrounding "systems" - family, peer, school and neighborhood - as well as by the youth's thoughts and feelings about those systems.

-MST addresses the many factors that are known to contribute to functional impairment across the key settings, or systems, within which youth live, work, and play.
-MST strives to promote more positive behavior in the youth's natural environment, using the strengths of each system (e.g., family, peers, school, neighborhood) to facilitate change.
-Therapeutic contacts emphasize the positive and utilize systemic strengths to address behavioral challenges.
-Interventions promote behavior change among family members and are present-focused, action-oriented, and developmentally appropriate.
-In addition, the interventions target specific, well-defined challenges and are designed to require daily or weekly effort by family members.
+MST addresses the many factors that are known to contribute to delinquency across the key settings, or systems, within which youth live, work and play.
+MST strives to promote behavior changes in the youth's natural environment, using the strengths of each system (e.g., family, peers, school, neighborhood) to facilitate change.
+Therapeutic contacts emphasize the positive and use systemic strengths as levers for change.
+Interventions promote responsible behavior among family members and are present-focused, action-oriented and developmentally appropriate.
+In addition, the interventions target specific, well-defined problems and are designed to require daily or weekly effort by family members.
 They incorporate strategies that promote treatment generalization and long-term maintenance of therapeutic change.